Thomas Bach to visit new Japanese PM, Tokyo Olympic leaders

 “I don’t know the specific timing,” Muto said, adding he expected the prime minister’s office to handle the details.

-The International Olympic Committee did not immediately confirm the dates.
+The International Olympic Committee did not confirm the dates.

+“No dates for the visit of the IOC President to Japan have been decided yet,” the IOC said in a statement.

 Bach and local organizers have been trying to assure sponsors and broadcasters over the last few months that the postponed Olympics can open on July 23, 2021, despite the COVID-19 pandemic.